Part-time jobs could fix India's farming crisis - analysts

-HYDERABAD, India, Nov 9 (Thomson Reuters Foundation) - As farmers in India struggle with dwindling incomes and soaring costs, with huge debts triggering a wave of suicides, experts said one solution may be to only work part-time on the land.
+HYDERABAD, India (Thomson Reuters Foundation) - As farmers in India struggle with dwindling incomes and soaring costs, with huge debts triggering a wave of suicides, experts said one solution may be to only work part-time on the land.

 About 60 percent of people in India make their living from the land, but earnings from agriculture have plunged to one-third of a farm family’s income from two-thirds in the 1980s.